 Sigma Tau Delta Publishes lowercase

-Sigma Tau Delta proudly announces that the 2013 edition of lowercase, a journal comprised solely of students’ creative works of poetry and fiction, has recently been published.
-A committee comprised of Sigma Tau Delta student officers and Humanities professors reviewed students’ creative works through a blind submission process.
+Sigma Tau Delta proudly announces that the 2013 edition of lowercase, a journal composed solely of students’ creative works of poetry and fiction, has recently been published.
+A committee comprising Sigma Tau Delta student officers and Humanities professors reviewed students’ creative works through a blind submission process.
 Committee members confess that the overwhelming response and the quality of submissions made the selection process difficult.
 Ultimately, only fifteen of the best works were chosen for publication.
 The finished editions are now on sale for $3.00.
 The fees collected help to offset the publication costs and to support the future endeavors of the Epsilon Xi chapter of Sigma Tau Delta.
 Anyone interested in purchasing a copy can contact either Haley Laird or Paige Jordan.
 Copies are also available in the Division of Humanities.